-- To complete a major offered by the Physics Department, students must successfully attain the thirty-six (36) advanced level (level 2 and level 3) credits. - Other department and/or Faculty and/or out-of-Faculty courses (including Foundation courses) must be done to satisfy the ninety-three (93) credits necessary for award of your degree. - A double major within the department is possible only if the Electronics major is a part of the double major. - For example, a double major with a major in Electronics and a major in General Physics. - A combined major and a minor within the department is possible only if the major is Electronics OR if the minor is either Renewable Energy Management or Electronics. - For example, a major in Medical Physics with a minor in Electronics or Renewable Energy Management. - Double majors may be done with any Physics Department major and a major from another Department. - For example, a major in Material Science with a major in Chemistry. - Students pursing the major in Electronics may opt to "specialise" in one of two streams, either Telecommunications or Robotics & Instrumentation.
-A recommended set of courses for those streams is provided below.
-Please note that these are suggestions and are not meant to restrict your choice of courses or course combinations. - Note that as ELET2420 is a core course for some non-Electronics majors, it cannot be counted as a free elective in Electronics majors. - Mathematics courses that are listed are required for completion of Physics majors.
+- To complete a major offered by the Physics Department, students must successfully attain the thirty-six (36) advanced level (level 2 and level 3) credits. - Other department and/or Faculty and/or out-of-Faculty courses (including Foundation courses) must be done to satisfy the ninety-three (93) credits necessary for award of your degree. - A double major within the department is possible only if the Electronics major is a part of the double major. - For example, a double major with a major in Electronics and a major in General Physics. - A combined major and a minor within the department is possible only if Electronics satisfies the major and only if Renewable Energy Management or Electronics satisfies the minor. - For example, a major in Medical Physics with a minor in Electronics or Renewable Energy Management. - Double majors may be done with any Physics Department major and a major from another Department. - For example, a major in Material Science with a major in Chemistry. - Students pursing the major in Electronics may opt to "specialise" in one of two streams, either Telecommunications or Robotics & Instrumentation.
+A recommended set of courses for those streams detailed below.
+Please note that these are suggestions and are not meant to restrict your choice of courses or course combinations. - Note that as ELET2420 is a core course for some non-Electronics majors, it cannot be counted towards the Electronics majors as a free elective. - Mathematics courses listed are required to complete Physics majors.
 For more information on Mathematics courses, please contact the Department of Mathematics.
 Students pursuing both MATH1142 and MATH1151 otherwise do not need to do MATH1185. - Preliminary Chemistry courses or their equivalent are needed for the Materials Science Major.